 His Holiness Drikung Kyabgön Chetsang Rinpoche, Thinle Lhundrup, Supreme Co-Head of the Drikung Kagyu Lineage, invites the Mahayana Bhikshuni Sangha to return to Shravasti, India in 2023 for the first time in 2000 years.
 The main purpose of this program is to bring together Mahayana Bhikshunis in the Dharmaguptaka lineage from different traditions to live harmoniously for one half-Varsa, to learn from each other, and to vitalize the power of Dharma in this new monastery for the good of future monastics and laity.
 It will be a rare opportunity to share knowledge and experiences on the path of Dharma.

 His Holiness has established the Great Shravasti International Buddhist Temple in Shravasti, India.
 Here, there are suitable places for meditation, study, and Sima for bhikshuni practice.
 Shravasti is one of the four avijahitatthanam – ‘unchangeable spots’ – in the lives of all Samma Sambuddhas.
 This is the holy place where Buddha taught 800 Sutras and spent 25 Varsas, or summer rain retreats.
 The remains of Jetavana are one kilometer from the Great Shravasti Buddhist Temple.

 The program will host bhikshunis and novices from countries holding the Dharmaguptaka ordination lineage and those in the Tibetan tradition.
-This includes Vietnam, Korea, Taiwan, Malaysia, Mainland China, and US/Europe/Australia.
+This includes Vietnam, Korea, Taiwan, Bhutan, Mainland China, and US/Europe/Australia.

 The retreat will contribute to Sangha education, diligent practice, and openhearted intra-faith sharing and will explore: Precepts, Samadhi, Wisdom, Community.